 What We Love

-To us, this historic home and century-old farm have the perfect combination of paradise: amazing orchards that produce our famous pear wines and hard ciders, fields of flowers that make delicate wedding bouquets, melt-in-your-mouth fresh fruit, double mountain views, a beer and cider tasting room to enjoy with a snack hot off the grill, and local micro-brewed beers on tap.
+To us, this historic home and century-old farm have the perfect combination of paradise: amazing orchards that produce our famous pear wine and hard ciders, fields of flowers that make delicate wedding bouquets, melt-in-your-mouth fresh fruit, double mountain views, a beer and cider tasting room to enjoy with a snack hot off the grill, and local micro-brewed beers on tap.
+We also feature our own wines as well as other local wines.
 Our family spends our days sharing this place with you, and with each other.

 Situated in a beautiful 1908 Dutch Colonial home in the heart of the Hood River Valley, The Gorge White House has been a landmark on Highway 35, the Mount Hood Scenic Byway, for over 100 years.